This article will help you:

 The Fair Housing Act prohibits discrimination in housing-related decisions on the basis of race, color, religion, sex, disability, familial status, or national origin.
 In 2016, HUD issued guidance on how to consider criminal records in in housing decisions.

-Because certain populations are disproportionately represented in the criminal justice system, criminal-history-based restrictions on housing decisions may violate the FHA if the burden falls more on applicants in one class without justification.
+Because certain populations are disproportionately represented in the criminal justice system, criminal-history-based restrictions on housing decisions may violate the FHA if the burden falls more on candidates in one class without justification.

-As a result, HUD advises housing providers (including landlords) to consider each applicant or tenant individually and not make blanket policies about rejecting applicants, as that could be seen as discriminatory.
+As a result, HUD advises housing providers (including landlords) to consider each candidate or tenant individually and not make blanket policies about rejecting candidates, as that could be seen as discriminatory.

 Some general tips from HUD include: